And the Call Was Coming from the Basement - This American Life

 The Hitcher

-Writer Bill Eville and his brother, late at night, are picked up on the side of the road, and not taken to their destination.
+Writer Bill Eville and his brother are picked up on the side of the road late at night, and not taken to their destination.
 (10 minutes)

+Bill Eville is the author of a collection of essays called Washed Ashore: Family, Fatherhood, and Finding Home on Martha’s Vineyard.

 And The Call Was Coming From...the Listeners!

-Weeks ago, we set up a special 800-number for listeners to call with their true-life scary stories.
-Over five hundred people called.
-We hear a sample.
+We set up a special 800-number for listeners to call with their true-life scary stories.
+More than 500 people called.
 The scariest stories we got all had one thing in common.
 (9 minutes)

 Graveyard Shift

-One Halloween, David Sedaris decided to skip all the fake monsters and ghosts and zombies and visit the real thing: dead people.
-In a morgue.
-David’s latest book is “Calypso.”
+One Halloween, David Sedaris decides to skip all the fake monsters and ghosts and zombies and visit the real thing: dead people, in a morgue.
 (14 minutes)